Teresa is from the Southern state of Alabama. Raising a large family on a small budget, she's learned to cook delicious food efficiently.

 How to Harvest Cattails

-All parts of the plant are useful, so it can be harvested from the root upwards.
+All parts of the plant are useful, so they can be harvested from the root upwards.
 Just make sure you are gathering the plants from a non-polluted site.
 After all, these are being gathered for food.

 If you are gathering the young shoots in the spring, you will need to be able to identify the cattail shoots from other water plants that share the waterline.
 Some wild irises look very similar to cattails.
 Irises are very poisonous if eaten, however, so be sure to do your research and stay safe.